-Kale is one of the healthiest, most nutritious, green vegetables with numerous benefits, including helping you with weight loss, providing more fiber, boosting your well being and preventing a range of health problems.
-There are many weight loss fiber foods, but Kale is known to be the world’s greatest superfood ever!
+Kale is one of the healthiest weight loss fiber foods, it's one of the most nutritious, green vegetables with numerous benefits, including helping you with weight loss, providing more fiber, boosting your well being and preventing a range of health problems.
+There are many weight loss fiber foods, but Kale is known to be the world's greatest superfood ever!

 Weight Loss Fiber Foods

 As most already know, fiber foods fill your tummies up and helps keep you sated for longer.
 Each cup of raw kale contains 33 calories, 2/4 grams of dietary fiber.
 That's 10% of the daily value based on a 2,000-calorie diet.
 This dietary fiber can help reduce hunger and aid in weight loss.